schrockn/graphscale/README.rst

 Graphscale is an opinionated Python framework for creating scalable GraphQL servers.
 This guide assumes a deep familiarity with GraphQL and the concepts behind it.
 For more information please see the `GraphQL Website <http://www.graphql.org/>`_

-Graphscale is vertically integrated stack comprised of three layers of software:
+Graphscale is a vertically integrated stack comprised of three layers of software:

 - **Kvetch**: A MySQL-backed, minimal, schemaless, eventually consistent graph database designed for predictable performance and horizontal scalability.

 - **Pent**: A python object model designed specifically to power a GraphQL server.
-It is designed for easily managing concurrency in a single-threaded environment to efficiency interaction with a storage tier via batching.

 - **Grapple**: A code generation engine that produces GraphQL python type definitions, pent code, and kvetch configuration based on annotated GraphQL files in an opinionated layout and style.